micronaut-projects/presentations/devnexus-2019-grails-micronaut.md

 # Summary

 * Micronaut Provides an Awesome Foundation
+* Building Blocks to Create Libraries, Configurations and Clients
 * Most Micronaut Features Available in Grails
 * Build Micronaut Libraries not Plugins